danielpreotiuc/stats/README.md

 df -  Pandas data frame and outputs a dataframe with a matrix of the Pearson correlation coefficients

-ind - array of indices that serve as the control variables
+ind - array of indices of the variables to control for

 Sample usage: